huggingface/dataset-viewer/DEVELOPER_GUIDE.md

 [api](./services/api) is a web server that exposes the [API endpoints](https://huggingface.co/docs/datasets-server).
 Apart from some endpoints (`valid`, `is-valid`), all the responses are served from pre-computed responses.
 That's the main point of this project: generating these responses takes time, and the API server provides this service to the users.

-The precomputed responses are stored in a Mongo database called "cache" (see [libcache](./libs/libcache)).
-They are computed by [workers](./workers) which take their jobs from a job queue stored in a Mongo database called "queue" (see [libqueue](./libs/libqueue)), and store the results (error or valid response) into the "cache".
+The precomputed responses are stored in a Mongo database called "cache".
+They are computed by [workers](./workers) which take their jobs from a job queue stored in a Mongo database called "queue", and store the results (error or valid response) into the "cache" (see [libcommon](./libs/libcommon)).

 The API service exposes the `/webhook` endpoint which is called by the Hub on every creation, update or deletion of a dataset on the Hub.
 On deletion, the cached responses are deleted.
 On creation or update, a new job is appended in the "queue" database.